shaneikennedy/jdd/content/blog/emacs-intro/index.md

 - Frame: what you normally call a "window" for GUI applications, basically it's one running instance of an emacs client.
 Each frame holds atleast one _window_
 - Buffer: used to hold the contents of files that are being visited
 - Window: the area of screen that displays a buffer
 - Copying and pasting: in emacs this is called killing and yanking, respectively, for legacy reasons that aren't important here.
-To copy or _kill_ a highlighted area: `M-x kill-region` and pasting or _yanking_ `C-y`.
+To copy or _kill_ a highlighted area: `C-w` and pasting or _yanking_: `C-y`.
 - If/when you get stuck in some command and you don't know how to get out of it, spam `C-g` (*This is probably the most important command in all of emacs*).

 ## TL;DR